Golden Spoke Ride

 What is the Golden Spoke Ride?

-The Golden Spoke Ride takes place on the second Saturday of May every year to celebrate the over 170 miles of safe, interconnected, multi-use trail network across the Wasatch Front, from Ogden in the north all the way to Provo in the south.
+The Golden Spoke Ride takes place during National Bike Month in May to celebrate the over 170 miles of safe, interconnected, multi-use trail network across the Wasatch Front, from Ogden in the north all the way to Provo in the south.
 Each year the trail network is growing thanks to the Utah Trails Network program from UDOT.

 What to expect?